dinesh24murali/example_repo/kafka_nodejs_example/How_to_run.md

 There are 3 docker files in this project each of them use a different docker image.
 All of these files work, they have the same set of commands to run them.

-**docker-compose-apache-KRaft.yml**
+**docker-compose.yml**
 - This file uses the official Kafka image from apache (apache/kafka:3.8.0).
+With Kafka version 4 they are planning to remove completely and only use `KRaft`
+- It does support `KRaft` which is zookeeper's replacement
 - This image either doesn't support Kafka zookeeper setup out of the box or I can't find the instructions

-- It does support `KRaft` which is zookeeper's replacement
+**docker-compose-multi-node.yml**
+- This file uses the official Kafka image from apache (apache/kafka:3.8.0) with multiple nodes (1 controller node and 2 broker nodes)
+- The consumers and the producers need to use the port exposed by the `broker` nodes.
+In this example the two brokers are running at ports `9092`, and `39092`.
+You can use any of these two instants/ports in the `broker` section in `consumer.js` and `producer.js`

 **docker-compose-wurstmeister.yml**
 - This file uses the kafka image `wurstmeister/kafka` which is 2 years old.
 I got this from `kafkajs` documentation.
 - There is a image for zookeeper that works out of the box with this image called `wurstmeister/zookeeper`.
 The `wurstmeister/zookeeper` image is 6 years old.

-**docker-compose.yml**
+**docker-compose-zookeeper.yml**
 - This file uses the kafka image `confluentinc/cp-kafka` which is the updated image.
 It also has the updated zookeeper counter part image `confluentinc/cp-zookeeper`.
 - [confluent](https://www.confluent.io/?session_ref=https://hub.docker.com/&_ga=2.116374657.64705551.1728091888-1214419537.1728091888&_gl=1*11s52fw*_gcl_au*NjQ2MjUwNDAzLjE3MjgwOTE4ODg.*_ga*MTIxNDQxOTUzNy4xNzI4MDkxODg4*_ga_D2D3EGKSGD*MTcyODE0ODUxNS40LjEuMTcyODE0ODU2Ny44LjAuMA..) is the company who invented `Kafka`.